olivettiscuoladigitale/epub3-creator/README.md

 A simple class writed in Typescript (and transpiled in es5) that help you to create epub from source text/html.
 It work on client browser or server side nodejs.

+# Note
+This project is very much still a work in progress.
+Epub-creator is still in beta.

 ## Install

 ***npm***